 Selected Standardization Procedure

-To enable the combination of reproductive and productive traits measured in different units and scales to be comparable, values for all traits were standardized prior to the construction of the combined economic index (CEI).
-A ratio (X-standardization) normalization procedure was employed where the N’dama (X) performance became the baseline for comparison.
+To enable the combination of reproductive and productive traits measured in different units and scales to be comparable, all traits were standardized prior to constructing the combined economic index (CEI).
+A ratio (X-standardization) normalization procedure was employed, with N'dama (X) performance serving as the baseline for comparison.

 For traits in which higher values are desirable (e.g., calving rate, birth weight, 12-month weight, average daily gain, milk yield, and lactation length), standardization was performed as: